nixworks/public/news/2005/04/14/index.md

 ##### Zimbabwe
 ### [ In Zimbabwe, two British journalists, "Sunday Telegraph" correspondent Toby Harnden and photographer Julian Simmonds, are acquitted.
 They were accused of covering the last month's parliamentary elections without permission.
 They were charged with overstaying their visas and denied bail. ](/news/2005/04/14/in-zimbabwe-two-british-journalists-sunday-telegraph-correspondent-toby-harnden-and-photographer-julian-simmonds-are-acquitted-they-w.md)
-_Context: visa-free travel, bail, Julian Simmonds, Sunday Telegraph, Zimbabwe, Toby Harnden_
+_Context: Toby Harnden, bail, Julian Simmonds, visa-free travel, Sunday Telegraph, Zimbabwe_

 ##### Massachusetts Institute of Technology
 ### [ Three students of MIT successfully submit a paper "Rooter: A Methodology for the Typical Unification of Access Points and Redundancy" into World Multiconference on Systemics, Cybernetics and Informatics.
 The paper was made of computer-generated nonsense. ](/news/2005/04/14/three-students-of-mit-successfully-submit-a-paper-rooter-a-methodology-for-the-typical-unification-of-access-points-and-redundancy-into.md)
-_Context: Rooter: A Methodology for the Typical Unification of Access Points and Redundancy, World Multiconference on Systemics, Cybernetics and Informatics, Massachusetts Institute of Technology_
+_Context: World Multiconference on Systemics, Cybernetics and Informatics, Rooter: A Methodology for the Typical Unification of Access Points and Redundancy, Massachusetts Institute of Technology_

 ##### Citibank
 ### [ Indian police arrest 16 people in a case where more than US$400,000 was transferred from Citibank accounts to fraudulent accounts in India. ](/news/2005/04/14/indian-police-arrest-16-people-in-a-case-where-more-than-us-400-000-was-transferred-from-citibank-accounts-to-fraudulent-accounts-in-india.md)